FREE FOREX SIGNALS

 What is our forex signal hit rate and risk to reward ratio?

-For our trading strategy, we mainly use scalping and day trading strategies.
+Our strategy, mainly covers scalping and day trading strategies.
 We don’t like to hold positions for a long time.

 - Hit rate: 65-75%